 Further down you'll discover New Mexico's finest quality colleges and universities for Agricultural Economics & Business degree programs for the money.
 In 2016 27 Agricultural Economics & Business undergraduate students graduated with bachelor degrees from colleges and universities in New Mexico.
 These grads will earn an average salary of $39,547, starting out.
 Mid-career, the average salary increases to $74,010.

 The methodology behind these rankings takes both quality and cost of the schooling into consideration.

 New Mexico State University - Main Campus is among your top options if you're planning on studying Agricultural Economics & Business.
 Graduates of the agricultural business program state that they receive average early career wages of agricultural business and mid-career wages of $78,094.
-Based in Las Cruces, New Mexico, provides a dependable, suburban experience for scholars.
+It is established in the suburban area of Las Cruces, New Mexico.